 Real-World problems deal with a huge amount of data and searching operations are quite slow, on your PC if you try to search for a file, stored deep down in some directory the searching process of your system can take 5 to 10 seconds to search that file.

-Now think of a searching a file amongst a hundred million others, it might take 1 to 2 minutes even by a high-end computer to find that file.
-Here Data Structure comes in play a proper data structure which store files in an organized manner can find the requested file in no time because it knows where the file is exactly located.
+Now think of searching a file amongst a hundred million others, it might take 1 to 2 minutes even by a high-end computer to find that file.
+Here Data Structure comes into play with a proper data structure that stores files in an organized manner and can find the requested file in no time because it knows where the file is exactly located.

 With a large number of Data, even high-end processor shows limited results.
 If we have an efficient data structure with an effective algorithm, the load on the processor would decrease and we will provide impressive results.

-Companies like Google, Facebook, Netflix, etc has millions of users and multiple requests are common for them so how they handle all these requests, they use effective data structures and algorithms so the request would not through much load on their server.
+Companies like Google, Facebook, Netflix, etc., have millions of users and multiple requests are common for them so how they handle all these requests, they use effective data structures and algorithms so the request would not through much load on their server.

 In real-world effective data structures and algorithms is the key feature of every successive tech business model.